SafQadi/Visual_Stimulation_Glasses_GUI/README.md

 <br />

 ## Description:
-The "Visual_Stimulation_Glasses" GUI is a MATLAB graphical user's interface that represents the functioning of One- and the Multi-Segment Glasses used for the visual stimulation.
+The "Visual_Stimulation_Glasses" GUI is a MATLAB graphical user's interface that represents the functioning of Single (OSG)- and the Multi-Segment Glasses (MSG) used for the visual stimulation.
 The GUI simulates real glasses made of LCD material.
 It shows the different stimulation paradigms programmed for both glasses.
 <br />
 <br />